Best Bike Riding Paths for NYC Families

 The whole family can hop on a surrey at Prospect Park.

-The shady main drive that encircles Prospect Park is a popular route for experienced cyclists, but the two steep hills along the way can be a bit nerve-wracking for less experienced riders.
-Instead, my family headed to the LeFrak Center at Lakeside Prospect Park in Brooklyn.
-With the knowledge I had acquired up to this point about bike rentals, water features, and the unbearable heat this seemed like a perfect place to go next.
-There was something at the LeFrak Center to engage each of our children, and we got to bike ride too.
-For this visit, I came prepared with lunch, snacks, gear, and swimsuits.
-However, if you want to pack light consider dining at the Bluestone Lakeside Cafe.
-The restaurant offers self-serve sandwiches and salads, prepared food, beer, and wine.
-My twelve-year-old brought her rollerblades to take advantage of the beautiful outdoor roller rink ($6 admission on weekdays) while skate rentals are also available.
-My husband and I enjoyed lunch while my other two children played at the splash pad for hours.
-While they were still wet, we rented a $28 Single Surrey for a trip around the lake.
-When we got back, they took one last dip in the water before we headed home for the day.
+The shady main drive that encircles Prospect Par is a popular route for experienced cyclists, but the two steep hills along the way can be a bit nerve-wracking for less experienced riders.
+Instead, consider heading to the LeFrak Center at Lakeside Prospect Park, which is a day trip worthy destination in its own right.
+My 12-year-old brought her rollerblades to take advantage of the beautiful outdoor roller rink, while skate rentals are also available.
+My husband and I enjoyed lunch while my other two children played at the open-in-the-summertime splash pad for hours.
+While they were still wet, we rented a Single Surrey for a trip around the lake.

 Mountain Bike Trails in NYC

-Many NYC Parks provide a natural geological environment for a more challenging ride even if you or your family members are beginners.
-If you are looking for a thrilling bike riding adventure in one of the five boroughs, consider visiting one of the city's mountain bike trails: Highbridge Park in Manhattan, Wolfe’s Pond Park and Ocean Breeze on Staten Island, and Cunningham Park in Fresh Meadows, Queens.
+Many NYC Parks provide a natural geological environment for a more challenging ride, even if you or your family members are beginners at the sport of mountain biking.
+If you are looking for a thrilling bike riding adventure in one of the five boroughs, consider visiting one of the city's mountain bike trails.

 Things To Know Before You Go

-Pack swimsuits and water shoes.
-When visiting NYC parks during the summer months you want to take advantage of the many water features on offer!
+- Pack swimsuits and water shoes on hot days.
+When visiting NYC parks during the summer months, you want to take advantage of the many water features!
 Join in the fun and cool off with your kiddos in a sprinkler or splash pad.

-New York Bike offers free learn-to-ride lessons for kids and adults.
+- New York Bike offers free learn-to-ride lessons for kids and adults, though most are on hold due to the pandemic.

 Unless noted, photos by the author.
-A version of this post was published in 2018; it has been updated for 2019.
+A version of this post was published in 2018; it is updated annually.